-The Company recognizes lease arrangements on the balance sheet as right-of-use assets as a category within "Property, plant and equipment, net".
-Lease arrangements with a sum of lease payments not exceeding \$5,000 or a total duration lower than twelve months are excluded from capitalization.
-Subsequently and for income statement purposes, leases are classified as either operating or finance leases.
+The Company recognizes lease arrangements on the consolidated balance sheet as right-of-use assets as a category within "Property, plant and equipment, net".
+For income statement purposes, leases are classified as either operating or finance leases.
 Lease arrangements in which the Company has substantially all the risks and rewards of ownership are classified as finance leases.
-Operating lease expenses are recognized in the consolidated income statement, on a straight-line basis over the lease period and reported as "Cost of sale", "Selling, general and administrative", or "Research and development", according to the intended use of the leased asset.
+Operating lease expenses are recognized in the consolidated statements of income, on a straight-line basis over the lease period and reported as "Cost of sales", "Selling, general and administrative", or "Research and development", according to the intended use of the leased asset.